 This work integrates the use of phenotypic of the individuals with the resting-state functional-Magnetic Resonance Images.
 When performed on a sample of 40 subjects from the nilearn dataset, the Support Vector Machine provides an accuracy of 100%.
 In contrast, the neural network implemented on functional connectome data achieves an accuracy of 75%.
 Using a voting classifier with equal weightage to diagnose ADHD, an accuracy of 100% was achieved.
 Such a combined high accuracy is because the neural network implemented on functional-MRI is 100% accurate in predicting ADHD but not perfect for predicting Control.
 Hence, SVM can filter out the Control, resulting in overall accuracy is 100%.
 This method was further extended and applied to the data present in publicly available ADHD-200 dataset.
-With the Independent Component Analysis (ICA) [19], multiple Regions of Interest(ROIs) are extracted from the voxel time-series of the fMRI using the CanICA.
+With the Independent Component Analysis (ICA) [34], multiple Regions of Interest(ROIs) are extracted from the voxel time-series of the fMRI using the CanICA.
 These ROIs further help compute functional connectivities like 'tangent', 'partial correlation' and 'correlation'.
-The efficient functional connectivity refers to undirected coupling strength between voxels or regions and is calculated using standard correlation measures.
+The efficient functional connectivity obtained is additionally used to plot the functionalconnectivity maps.
+According to [14], functional connectivity refers to undirected coupling strength between voxels or regions and is calculated using standard correlation measures.
 Thus, functional-connectivity maps are a representation of these connections.
 Therefore, functional connectivity can be further used as an input for the predictive models.

-The model in prior work represented an accuracy of 65% [20-27].
+The model in prior work represented an accuracy of 65% [35,36,37,38,39,40,41].
 It was observed that accuracy of 92.50% is achieved.
 So here, this work tries to improve the accuracy even better.